 Procedural Narrative:

-The overall goal of this procedure is to _______(insert goal here)___________________ .
+The overall goal of this procedure is to _dissect and prepare Drosophila testes for microscopy.
 (Intro)

-This is accomplished by first ________(insert 1st step)___________________________.
+This is accomplished by first _dissecting out testes pairs from abdomen of male flies.
 (P1)

-The second step is to _____(insert 2nd step)_____________________.
+The second step is to _squash the testes to release the cells within and to fix the squashed tissue.
 (P2)

-Next, the _______(insert 3rd step)_______________________ .
+Next, the _squashed and fixed tissue is incubated in primary and secondary antibodies.
 (P3)

-The final step is _____(insert 4th step)_________________________.
+The final step is _to mount the tissue on a slide.
 (P4)

-Ultimately, _(insert method used to assay - e.g. immunofluorescence microscopy)_is used to show _( insert type of results e.g. changes in protein localization)________ _____.
+Ultimately, _phase contrast or Immunofluorescence microscopy_is used to observe _cells at various stages of spermatogenesis for defects in morphology and to observe the subcellular localizations of various proteins.
 (P5)

 Conceptual Narrative: